mojaloop/documentation/contributors-guide/standards/README.md

 ### Adopting Open Source Contributions into Mojaloop

-This document provides guidelines regarding the adoption of a contribution to the Mojaloop Open Source repositories.
+This section provides guidelines regarding the adoption of a contribution to the Mojaloop Open Source repositories.

+>*Note:* Code Contributions are evaluated on a **case-by-case** basis.
+Contributions that don't align to these guidelines not be accepted or require refactoring before being accepted.
+Other misalignments to these standards (for example, framework choices) may be added to a roadmap for further improvement and OSS Standardization in the future.

 #### Prerequisites

+Before a contribution is to be considered for adoption, it:

-1. The contribution should be in-line with the LevelOne Principles
+1. Should be in-line with the LevelOne Principles
-2. Basic guidelines regarding status of the contribution \(Code-base / Standards / Designs / Specifications\)
->*Note:* Code Contributions are evaluated on a **case-by-case** basis.
-Code and Directory style are enforced strictly, so contributions that don't align to these guidelines may be rejected or heavily refactored before being accepted.
-Other misalignments to these standards (for example, framework choices) may be added to a roadmap for further improvement and OSS Standardization in the future
+2. Should adhere to the above Style and Design + Implementation Guides
-3. Basic documentation to get started
+3. Should contain basic documentation to get started: the more, the better
+4. Contain tests with a high level of coverage.
+At a minimum, a contribution should contain unit tests, but a test suite with unit, integration and functional tests is preferred.
+Refer to the [contributors guide](./tools-and-technologies/automated-testing) for more information.

 #### Guidelines regarding adoption